CDCgov/geneflow/docs/chapters/tutorials/basic-app.rst

 Metadata
 ~~~~~~~~

-The app metadata section contains name, description, and source information.
+The app metadata section contains the following basic information about the app:

 name:
   Name of the GeneFlow app.
 We recommend to include version information if your app is wrapping a specific binary, container, or script.
 The app name should also include a 'gf' suffix.
 For example, if the app is meant to wrap the 'mem' function in BWA version 0.7.17, the app name should be 'bwa-mem-0.7.17-gf'.
 For this example, we'll use "hello-world-gf" without a version number because the app does not wrap a specific binary, container, or script.